iamcristos/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+The purpose of sessions is to store data or user data that we want to be stored against a unique session Id.
+So serssion are used to store server side information against the client.

 1. What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt is a hashing function that encripts our password, by hashing it against a salt in a certain number of times

 1. What does bcrypt do to slow down attackers?

+    By incoperating a salt to slow down rainbow attacks.

 1. What are the three parts of the JSON Web Token?

+-header
+-payload
+-signature

 ## Project Set Up